purple4reina/sample-apps/flask-streaming/README.md

 When a connection is received at http//localhost:5000 from the node script, a message is sent from the server to the script.
 Once received, the script will log the message then send a message back.
 When the server receives this message back from the node script, it logs it then exits the view function.

+## Streaming

+Flask supports "streaming" views.
+In this case, it will return an iterator from the view and not a response object.
+The special kwarg `direct_passthrough=True` must be set.

+We know that the iterator is executed when it communicates back and forth via the websocket with the client.

 ## Middleware

-There is an optional middleware available to the application.
+There is an optional `HelloGoodbyer` middleware available to the application.
 It exchanges the word "Hello" with "Goodbye".

 ## Observations

 To do some quick testing, I set up 4 variables at the top of the `app.py` file.
 These variables are used to set up the following tests.
 Two are used in the `app.py` file itself, the other two required changes to exsternal packages: newrelic and gevent-websocket.

+Success is defined by:
++ Websocket messages sent and received between client and server ('Hello from view!' logged by client)
++ If using Flask Streaming, websocket messages sent and received between client and server from within the `response_iter` ('Hello from iterator!' logged by client)
++ If using the `HelloGoodbyer` middleware, the server will log 'changing hellos to goodbyes' to the terminal

 Where (bool,bool,bool,bool) = Fix the gevent-websocket package, use our RUM middleware, use my custom hello goodbye middleware when running the wsgi server, hit a view that uses flask streaming.
 Always use the agent.